Asynchronous Programming

 textFile("plans.txt").then(console.log);

-Note how this asynchronous function returns a meaningful value—a promise to give you the content of the file at some point in the future.
+Note how, in contrast to callback-style functions, this asynchronous function returns a meaningful value—a promise to give you the contents of the file at some point in the future.

-A useful thing about the then method is that it itself returns another promise that resolves to the value returned by the callback function or, if that function returns a promise, to the value that promise resolves to.
+A useful thing about the then method is that it itself returns another promise.
+This one resolves to the value returned by the callback function or, if that returned value is a promise, to the value that promise resolves to.
 Thus, you can “chain” multiple calls to then together to set up a sequence of asynchronous actions.

 function randomFile(listFile) {